Configure identity fabric

 • Signing Private Key Path: (Optional) The path to the private key that will be used to sign SAML authentication requests.

-• Name ID Format: Defines the SAML Subject NameID format specified for the app in your SAML provider.
+• Name ID Format: Defines the SAML Subject NameID format specified for the app in your SAML service.

 • IdP Initiated Login: Accept unsolicited SAML responses from the configured IDP.
 This is disabled by default.

-Maverics requires the following information for LDAP providers.
+Maverics requires the following information for LDAP services.

-• Name: A friendly name for your LDAP provider.
+• Name: A friendly name for your LDAP service.

 • URL: The URL of the LDAP server that Maverics connects with.